Snowstorm Preparedness Tips

 Portsmouth’s snow plowing operations typically begin when snow accumulation exceeds two inches, at which time a Citywide parking ban may go into effect to facilitate snow removal.

 Residents can take advantage of spaces in designated City parking lots and garages when the parking bans are in effect.
-Under a declared parking ban, the flat parking rate at Hanover Garage is $10 per exit and at Foundry Garage, $5 per exit.
+Under a declared parking ban, the flat parking rate at Hanover and Foundry Garages is $8 per exit.
 These rates are good from the time an “anticipated ban” is announced until 2 hours after the ban is cancelled.
-For more information on parking ban logistics and available City parking lots, visit portsnh.co/snowimpacts.
+For more information on parking ban logistics and available City parking lots, visit the snow impacts page.

 Parking Ban Notification Systems